Equim-chan/Mortal/docs/src/donate.md

 # Donate❤️
+Mortal is a free software provided under the [GNU Affero General Public License](https://github.com/Equim-chan/Mortal/blob/main/LICENSE).

-Writing the code and training the model has cost me far more than I anticipated for a hobby.
-I would appreciate it if you could make a donation to me.
+Mortal was not born in a company or lab, but was essentially made by an individual developer out of pure interest.
+Writing the code and training the model has cost me far more time and money than I anticipated for a hobby.
+It would be my pleasure if you would like to honor my efforts.

 ## Buy Me a Coffee (recommended)
 <a href="https://www.buymeacoffee.com/equim" target="_blank" rel="noopener"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>